Chiropractic Care for Truckers

 “There is no denying that chiropractic care is advantageous,” said Jim Sebesta of Minnesota Occupational Health Physicians.
 “With the advent of the on-site chiropractic clinics, more truckers are taking advantage of conveniences like substituting chiropractic care with medical care and using available medical resources.
 What’s more, employers whose truck drivers receive on-site chiropractic attention have reported that they do not suffer any indirect costs.
 A driver who received medication to relieve shoulder pain may not be able to do his job efficiently owing to the effects of the drugs.”

 If a trucker experiences any symptoms like shoulder pain, low back pain, knee or neck pain, they are best advised to consult a chiropractic doctor.
-Other than helping them examine their ergonomic risk factors, chiropractic care can help them relieve the mentioned symptoms using dietary changes, hands-on treatment and other safe techniques that do not involve the use of medicine.
+Other than helping them examine their ergonomic risk factors, chiropractic care can help them relieve the mentioned symptoms.
+They do this using dietary changes, hands-on treatment and other safe techniques that do not involve the use of medicine.

 Do insurance plans cover chiropractic?
 The answer is yes.
-Although chiropractic treatment is technically considered a form of complementary and alternative medicine, the specific number of visits allowed, the amount covered and referrals, among others, are some of the factors that vary from one provider to the other.
+Although chiropractic treatment is technically considered a form of complementary and alternative medicine, benefits will vary among insurance plans.
+These specifics include number of visits allowed, amount covered and if a referral is needed.
+There are some other factors that vary from one provider to the other based on states.
 For a listing of chiropractic providers, you can go to USA-chiropractor.com.